TERMS AND CONDITIONS

 7.1.2 The carriage of you or your baggage may endanger or affect the safety, health, or materially affect the comfort of other passengers or crew;

-7.1.3 Your weight is more than 136 kg or 300 lbs and/or precludes you from sitting side by side with another passenger in our seats or being secured with our seat belts;
+7.1.3 Your weight is more than 136 kg or 300 lbs and you have not bought two tickets and/or precludes you from sitting side by side with another passenger in our seats or being secured with our seat belts;

 7.2 Special assistance: